 But you know what I can do?
 I can make a mean cheesecake.

 I can make a cheesecake so good that it will make Jello and Cool Whip cry a tragic cry of defeat.
 And so I did.

 This is the awkward part where I admit that I ended up using banana cream flavored Jello pudding mix to really bring home the banana flavor I needed for this cheesecake.
 Whatever, we're friends now.

 WHY YOU WILL LOVE INSTANT POT BANANA CREAM PIE CHEESECAKE

-- Rich vanilla crust – Golden Oreos just do this right.
+- THE CRUST: Rich vanilla crust – Golden Oreos just do this right.

 - THE CHEESECAKE: Densely creamy vanilla cheesecake with a perfectly balanced sweet to tang ratio.

-- Light and creamy no-bake banana cheesecake layer that's velvety to the max and makes banana pudding mix your new BFF.
+- THE NO-BAKE CHEESECAKE: Light and creamy no-bake banana cheesecake layer that's velvety to the max and makes banana pudding mix your new BFF.